obonaventure/cnp3/book/transport/transport.rst

 .. index:: TCP header

 To provide this service, TCP relies on a simple segment format.
-Each TCP segment contains a twenty bytes header described below and optionnaly a payload.
+Each TCP segment contains a twenty bytes header described below and optionally a payload.

 .. figure:: fig/transport-fig-058-c.png
    :align: center
+   :scale: 50

    TCP segment format